 Is it safe to eat freezer-burned fish?

-Yes.
-You can comfortably eat freezer-burned fish without any fear of foodborne illnesses.
-Freezer burns affect the quality of your fish in terms of flavor, texture, and color and not its shelf life or safety.
+You can safely eat freezer-burned fish so long as it has not reached its expiry date.
+Normally, freezer burns affect the quality of your fish in terms of flavor, texture, and color and not its shelf life nor safety.

 So the next time you find any signs to suggests that your fish could be freezer burned, just trim off the affected areas and make delicious fish curry and serve with rice on the side.